 What is Arweave?

-Arweave is a new type of technology that uses a form of database to store data that cannot be deleted or changed, and uses economics to incentivize people to store the data for long periods of time for the first time ever.
+Arweave is a new type of technology that uses a form of database to store data that cannot be deleted or changed, and uses economics to incentive people to store the data for long periods of time for the first time ever.
 This combination makes either public or private data permanent.

 Arweave would describe itself as a "novel data storage blockchain protocol" enabling a permanent internet and creating truly permanent data storage for the first time.
 It is a pay-once-forever storage model.